André Cailloux

 André Cailloux (August 25, 1825 – May 27, 1863) was an African American army captain, one of the first black officers of any North American military unit.
 He was also one of the first black soldiers to die in combat during the American Civil War.
-He was killed during the unsuccessful first attack on the Confederate fortifications during the Siege of Port Hudson.
+He was killed during the unsuccessful first attack on the Confederate fortifications during the siege of Port Hudson.
 Accounts of his heroism were widely reported in the press, and became a rallying cry for the recruitment of African Americans into the Union Army.

 His reputation as a patriot and martyr long outlived him.
 In an 1890 collection of interviews, Civil War veteran Colonel Douglass Wilson said, "If ever patriotic heroism deserved to be honored in stately marble or in brass that of Captain Caillioux deserves to be, and the American people will have never redeemed their gratitude to genuine patriotism until that debt is paid."

 Biography

 Early life

 Born enslaved in Louisiana in 1825, Cailloux lived his entire life in and around New Orleans.
 As a young man, Cailloux had been apprenticed in the cigar-making trade.
 He was owned by members of the Duvernay family until 1846.
 His petition at age 21 for manumission was supported by his master and was granted by an all-white police jury in the city of New Orleans.

 There was an established community of free people of color in New Orleans, who were descended from both European and African Creoles (born in North America).
 This group became established during the French colonial years and enjoyed some rights as a third class between the white colonists and the majority of enslaved Africans.
 In New Orleans culture under the plaçage system, white men took women of color as common-law wives.
-Sometimes they acknowledged their mixed-race children and paid for their education, especially of sons, or arranged apprenticeships for adult skills.
+Sometimes they acknowledged their mixed-race children and paid for their education, especially for their sons, or arranged apprenticeships for adult skills.
 Sometimes they settled property on them.

 In 1847, Cailloux married Félicie Coulon, a free Creole of color.
 Although born into slavery, she had been freed by her mother paying her purchase price to her master.
 Cailloux and Coulon had four children born free, three of whom survived to adulthood.
-Félicie's mother Feliciana had been an enslaved mulatto woman. for several years, after she had already borne Félicie, she was held by and served as the common-law wife of her master Valentin Encalada, a white planter.
+Félicie's mother Feliciana had been an enslaved mulatto woman.
+For several years, after she had already borne Félicie, she was held by and served as the common-law wife of her master Valentin Encalada, a white planter.
 Félicie was Encalada's "property" as the child of her mother.
 (This was according to the principle of partus sequitur ventrem in slave law.)
 Feliciana bought her daughter's freedom from Encalada in 1842.